InvincibleZeal/ReactTodo/README.md

 yarn json:server
 ```

-* Visit the app on:
+* Visit the app at:
 > http://localhost:3000

 * View the data on JSON:server at: